Employment Visa and Qatar ID (QID) in Qatar

 • Upon arrival, you receive a Qatar ID (QID), which is your primary identification document for all official purposes.

 • The QID must be renewed before it expires.
-Your employer is responsible for initiating the renewal.
+Your employer is responsible for initiating the renewal, which can be done through the Metrash2 app.

 • Working without a valid visa or QID is illegal and can result in fines, detention, and deportation.